neuroscience · biochemistry · too many side projects · too little time

 automated content production

 End-to-end video production pipeline that takes a topic and outputs a publish-ready video.
-Script generation with structured prompts, text-to-speech via edge-tts with voice cloning, automated B-roll editing, thumbnail generation, and YouTube scheduling.
-FastAPI backend orchestrates Celery workers for each pipeline stage. n8n handles webhook triggers and notification workflows.
-One command to go from idea to uploaded video.
+Script generation, text-to-speech with voice cloning, automated B-roll editing, thumbnail generation, and YouTube scheduling.
+FastAPI backend orchestrates Celery workers for each stage.

 Vision: Idea to published video with a single command.